-\item One possibility here is to use $A_\infty$ relations to define chain maps between $CF(L_0,L_1)$ and $CF(L'_0,L_1)$ and prove that their composition is homotopic to identity, see \cite[Lemma 4.2]{HHK2} (with appropriate change of argument because of the weaker notion of admissibility in our case).
+\item One possibility here is to use the $A_\infty$ relations to define chain maps between $CF(L_0,L_1)$ and $CF(L'_0,L_1)$, and prove that their composition is homotopic to the identity, see \cite[Lemma 4.2]{HHK2} (with appropriate change of argument because of the weaker notion of admissibility in our case).

-Another approach is to note that a finger move (see Figure \ref{figure:finger_move}) on the level of Lagrangian Floer chain complex corresponds to a cancellation of the differential (see \cite[Appendix C]{SRS}).
-Here one needs to prove that there is exactly one immersed disc between two points on the left of Figure \ref{figure:finger_move}.
-There is only one other possibility, which is a disc covering lower left and lower right domains on the left of Figure \ref{figure:finger_move}.
-But if such immersed disc exists, one would have an immersed annulus on the right of Figure \ref{figure:finger_move}, and this would contradict admissibility.
+Another approach is to note that the finger move from Figure~\ref{figure:finger_move} on the level of the Lagrangian Floer chain complex corresponds to a cancellation of the differential (see \cite[Appendix C]{SRS}).
+Here we need to prove that there is exactly one immersed disc between two points on the left of Figure~\ref{figure:finger_move}.
+There is only one other possibility, which is a disc covering the lower left and the lower right domains on the left of Figure~\ref{figure:finger_move}.
+But if such an immersed disc exists, we would have an immersed annulus on the right of Figure~\ref{figure:finger_move}, and this would contradict admissibility. \end{enumerate}